Last change on 2021-05-09 • Created on 2020-03-18 • ID: RO-8FB01

 If your second disk already has Volumes on it, please right-click on them and choose

-on all of them. -
+Delete Volumeon all of them. -

 Right-click on the disk which currently contains the operating system and click on

-Convert to dynamic disk
+Convert to dynamic disk. -

 In the dialog that then appears, the main drive should already be selected.
 Please also select the other drive which you would like to use for the RAID1.
 Click on

-and confirm. -
+Okand confirm. -

 Now you have to determine if your system has been installed in Legacy Mode, or in UEFI Mode.
 To do this, please click on the

-in the bottom left corner, or press theWindows
+Windows symbolin the bottom left corner, or press theWindowsorSuperkey. -

 Type

-key to open the System Information window. -
+msinfo32.exeand press theEnterkey to open the System Information window. -

 In the right side of the window, you should see the

-) as its value.
-If you cannot find this entry, the system is installed in theLegacy
+BIOS MODEentry, which has the correct mode (LegacyorUEFI) as its value.
+If you cannot find this entry, the system is installed in theLegacymode.
+Now, continue below to either “Legacy” or “UEFI”.

 Legacy